Come Explore the World of the Real Jersey Shore!

 The Floating Classroom Field Trip provides students with a real-world learning experience.
 Students will enjoy a boat tour on the Tuckerton Creek and then experience other areas of the Tuckerton Seaport & Baymen’s Museum.

 - Availability: Weekdays May–October.

-- Capacity: The boat can carry 25 passengers per trip.
-We can accommodate up to 100 by running four (4) sections of each program in rotation.
+- Capacity: The boat can carry 24 passengers (students and chaperones) per trip.
+We can accommodate up to 80 by running four (4) sections of each program in rotation.
 Multiple days can be arranged for larger groups.

 When and how to book: Please contact us directly by calling 609-296-8868 or register online here.

 We care deeply about allowing as many students as possible a chance to participate in the Floating Classroom program.
 Bookings are limited and dates go quickly, so book your tours as early in the year as possible.

 Cancellations within 24 hours of your trip are non-refundable.